dillonschultz93/pasta-ds/docs/core/050-Foundations/010-Foundations-Lexicon.md

 ### Operations

-Pasta Operations are all operations required by Pasta: committee meetings, maintenance, curation, component election workflow, etc.
+Pasta Operations are all operations required by Pasta: committee meetings, maintenance, curation, component election workflow, versioning, etc.

 ### Pasta Committee

 The [Pasta Committee]({{site.baseurl}}/committee) has ownership and is responsible for the maintenance, decisions, curation, documentation, and implementation of Pasta.
 It meets at least once a week.
 Its members (curators, contributors, subscribers, and advisors) are appointed  each quarter.